 "See you, little bro!"
 Her voice calls back in my brain while my eyes envision her right-hand waving back and forth.
 The right hand that taught me how to write; the right hand that felt my head and cheeks when I had a fever; the right hand that stirred her world-famous macaroni-and-cheese almost any time I asked for it; the right hand she used to teach me how to draw when I said I wanted to be an artist as great as her.

-I take in a sharp breath as her voice as sweet as honey echoes in my head, growing fainter and fainter.
+I take in a sharp breath as her voice as sweet as honey echoes through my head, growing fainter and fainter.
 My heart slowly beats faster and faster.
-I intake another deep breath, the cool air travels down my throat and into my chest, but it doesn't calm down the beating.
+I intake another deep breath, the cool air travels down my throat and into my chest, but it doesn't calm down the rapid beating.

 Deep breathes use to calm me down, Now they don't, even though my body keeps trying.
 Old habits die hard I guess.

-I push open the door and moist, cold air slaps against my cheeks, goosebumps slowly begin to prick my flesh.
+I push open the door and moist, cold air slaps against my cheeks; goosebumps slowly begin to prick my flesh.
 I take a big step forward out of the house, the door slamming shut behind me, and rain gently falls upon my face.
 I slip my umbrella off my wrist and open it up.

 It's the bright-green one sis got me last year.
 She said it matched my eyes.
-I didn't really like it that much, I wanted the blue one, but she bought this one instead because she was the big sister and as the only authority figure in the house she had the final say.
+I didn't really like it that much.
+I wanted the blue one, but she bought this one instead because she was the big sister and as the only authority figure in the house she had the final say.

-That sparkle was called Anna, my sister, the sparkle that showed everything about her: her sense of humor, her love, her slyness-everything.
-It was the look only Anna could give that only I, her little brother Evan, would receive.
+That sparkle was called Anna, my sister, the sparkle that showed everything about her: her sense of humor, her love, her slyness--everything.
+It was the look only Anna could give that only I, her little brother, Evan, would receive.